 - Enlarged liver and spleen

-like other health conditions.
-It is almost always diagnosed during pregnancy or
+other health problems.
+Hydrops is almost always diagnosed during pregnancy or right

 Ultrasound.This test uses sound waves to create images of blood vessels, tissues, and